apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Jack Teixeira: US airman sentenced to 15 years in prison**
+**Israeli strikes in two Mount Lebanon villages kill 23 - ministry**

-You can read more about it [here](https://www.bbc.com/news/articles/c62l00g0k65o).
+You can read more about it [here](https://www.bbc.com/news/articles/c86q5qeqxldo).

 ## Requirements
 - Python 3.8